JadsonLucena/Dialog.js/README.md

         script = () => {},
-        persistent = false, // If true, the dialog does not close on the press of the Escape discreet = true, // If true, the dialog will appear in the lower right corner, otherwise, in the upper central part duration = null, // If a time is not provided, it will be calculated based on the total number of characters, although the minimum time is 3000ms onClose = () => {},
+        persistent = false, // If true, the dialog does not close on the press of the Escape discreet = true, // If true, the dialog will appear in the lower right corner, otherwise, in the upper central part duration = 0, // If the given time is less than 3000ms, it will be calculated based on the total number of characters, although the minimum time is 3000ms onClose = () => {},
         onHelp = undefined // If set, a button will be exposed in the dialog and the click event will trigger the callback }: {